 Click here for a list of free crisis hotlines.

-Click here for a ton of resources, including the WPATH Standards Of Care, FTM surgery costs, Internet mailing lists, magazines, nightspots, reading lists, Trans-friendly shops and stores, support groups, surgeons, and gender therapists.
+Click here for a ton of resources, including the WPATH Standards Of Care, FTM surgery costs, online support, stuff to read, support groups, surgeons, and gender-savvy therapists.
 (Not just for Trans folks.)

 Check it out: Refuge Restrooms - because everyone deserves a safe place to go.
 (An app, created by a Trans woman, which will help you find public toilets that are safe for Trans and gender-nonconforming people to use in cities around the world.)